LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

 That's it, our accordion now works, it accessibly hides and displays content.
 Just a couple of things to discuss before we move on:

-I have used `display: none;` and `display: block;` This hides the content from the accessibility tree and the DOM, so rest assured, a user isn't going to be tabbing around content that is supposed to be hidden, as they can't.
+* I have used `display: none;` and `display: block;` This hides the content from the accessibility tree and the DOM, so rest assured, a user isn't going to be tabbing around content that is supposed to be hidden, as it is hidden properly.

-I could have used `visibility: hidden;` and `visibility: visible;`, if I had done this, it would have still accessibly hidden the panel content, but we would have needed to set `height: 0;` and `height: auto;` for when it is collapsed or expanded, respectively, as visibility will still occupy the same space, without explicitly setting its height etc.
+* I could have used `visibility: hidden;` and `visibility: visible;`, if I had done this, it would have still accessibly hidden the panel contents, but we would have needed to set `height: 0;` and `height: auto;` for when it is collapsed or expanded, respectively, as `visibility: hidden;` will still occupy the same space, unless we explicitly set its height to 0.

-You can animate the visibility properties, but I still haven't managed to do this perfectly for this site, but that's beyond the scope of this guide.
+* You can animate the visibility properties, but I still haven't managed to do this perfectly for this site, but that's beyond the scope of this guide. if you do, then consider what happens when a user changes the font size, in their browser, if they resize the window and if they change the orientation of their device, make sure no content becomes obscured.

-If you change the CSS, particularly the selectors, be sure to consider what will happen, as our heading only gets the data attribute added via JS, we aren't hiding our panel contents when JS is unavailable or switched off by the user, so be sure to check your panels still display when JS is disabled.
+* If you change the CSS, particularly the selectors, be sure to consider what will happen, as in this example our heading only gets the data attribute added via JS, we aren't hiding our panel contents when JS is unavailable or switched off by the user, so be sure to check your panels still display when JS is disabled.

+### Quick overview of what we just did

+* We started with 2 HTML elements" a heading and a div, they just had a class each.
+This is exactly what a user gets with no JS
+* We stored the text from within each heading and then created a button

+  * In that button we added the text that we got from the heading
+  * We added `aria-expanded="false",` so when a screen reader user arrives on that, they will hear "I have some content to hide, collapsed, button" or words to that effect
+  * We added `aria-controls="[IDRef of the next panel]"`, this creates a reference that some assistive technologies will use to understand the element and convey that information to a user, although this isn't fully supported in many screen readers now, but maybe tomorrow it will be
+  * We added an ID to our panels, which matched the aforementioned `aria-controls` reference
+  * We added an event listener to our buttons, so we can listen for clicks and toggle values when they occur
+* We added a data attribute to our heading, I use this approach to hook on to its value with CSS
+* When a user clicks that button, it toggles our `aria-expanded` value and our data attribute's value, they are both always the same value
+* We used the adjacent sibling selector in CSS for our panel, so when the value of the data attribute changes on our heading, we target the panel based on that value

+### Encountering our accordion with a screen reader

+I'm on a Mac, using Safari and VoiceOver (That's the combo you should test with on a Mac):

+* When I tab to our accordion, VoiceOver informs me: "I have some content to hide, collapsed, button"
+* If I then hit <kbd>Space</kbd> or <kbd>enter</kbd> I then hear "I have some content to hide, expended, button"

+So users are always aware of the state as we have passed that information to their assistive technology, also, there's no confusion if JS was switched off, didn't load or the page was accessed in a "Reader view" etc, as there is no button, there are no expanded or collapsed states and everything is available to the user.
+Other screen readers will make slightly different announcements, so don't worry if you hear something slightly different on a Windows machine, as long as we hear it's a button, whether it is collapsed or expanded and of course the title, we have provided the necessary information that users will be familiar with.

+### Wait, we're missing something?

+We are, we're missing an icon which helps users identify the element as a disclosure widget and we are missing a focus style.
+I'm not really focusing on the styles in this guide, as it's out of scope, but if you were to want to animate an icon on your accordions, you can set it with the `aria-expanded` attribute, in CSS.
+So if the button has `aria-expanded="true"`, we may have a minus sign or a down chevron etc, if `aria-expanded="false"` is set on the button, we would likely want to rotate the chevron or use css transforms on our minus icon to turn it into a plus icon.
+I use CSS pseudo elements for this, as it's a little cleaner in the HTML, Codepen is a great place for examples.

+### What about the Details/Summary element?

+Good question, the native accordion-like element provided by HTML which has most of the functionality of our accordion, out of the box.
+It seems there are still a few little quirks with how browsers and/or assistive technologies handle these, so you should definitely test across multiple devices, multiple browsers and of course assistive technology pairings.
+We use a `details` and `summary` element for our table of contents, we set it to `open` on page load, this is so a keyboard user who wants to read the whole page sequentially doesn't have to tab or arrow through them, if they don't want.